wp-cli/handbook/commands/theme/path/index.md

 ### OPTIONS

-&lt;theme&gt;
+[&lt;theme&gt;]
 : The theme to get the path to.
+Path includes &quot;style.css&quot; file.
 If not set, will return the path to the themes directory.

---dir
+[--dir]
-: If set, get the path to the closest parent directory, instead of the theme file.
+: If set, get the path to the closest parent directory, instead of the theme's &quot;style.css&quot; file.

 ### EXAMPLES